AlacrisIO/legicash-facts/README.md

     ./.gitlab-ci.yml

-Note: So far, we've only tried to build and run the software on Linux x86_64 using the Debian distribution.
+Note: So far, we've only tried to build and run the software on Linux x86_64 using the Debian or Ubuntu distributions.
 It may be possible to build and run it on other platforms.

 If you'd like to contribute to the Legicash codebase, please submit a Gitlab merge request, and note the following: